aridiosilva/DesignPrinciplesAndPatterns/README.md

 ## Introduction

-The *Dependency Inversion Principke (DIP)* tell us that the most flexible applications are those in which source *code dependenciesrefer only to abstraction, not to concretions*.
+The *Dependency Inversion Principke (DIP)* tell us that the most flexible applications are those in which source *code dependencies refer only to abstraction, not to concretions*.

 In a *statically typed language*, like *Java*, this means that the *use*, *import*, and *include* statements should refere only to source modules constaining *interfaces*, *abstract classes*, or *some kind of abstractions*.
 Nothing concrete shoul be depended on.

 The same *rule* applies for *dynamically type languages*, like *Python* and *Ruby*.
 Source *code dependencies* **should not refer to** *concrete modules*.
 However, in these languages it is a bit harder to define what a concrete module is.
 In particular, it is any module in which the functions being called are implemented.

-Clearly, treating this idea as a rule is unrealistic, because software systems must depend on many concrte facilities.
+Clearly, treating this idea as a rule is unrealistic, because software systems must depend on many concrete facilities.
 For example, the *String* class in Java is concrete, and it would be unrealistic to try to force it to be abstract.
 The source code dependency on the concrete *java.lang.string* cannot, and should not, be avoided.
 By comparison, the *String* class is very stable.
 Changes to that class are very rare and and tightly controlled.
-Programmers and Architects do not have to worry about frequent chances to *String*
+We do not have to worry about frequent chances to *String*

-## The Rule of DIP
+## The Rules of DIP

 The code that implement high-level policy should not depend on the code that implements low-level details.
 Rather, details should depend on policies.

 - Depend on abstraction, not on concretion.

-In object-oriented design, the dependency inversion principle is a specific form of decoupling software modules.
+In object-oriented design, the *dependency inversion principle* is a specific form of *decoupling software modules*.
 When following this principle, the conventional dependency relationships established from high-level, policy-setting modules to low-level, dependency modules are reversed, thus rendering high-level modules independent of the low-level module implementation details.
 The principle states:[1]

 > *1. High-level modules should not depend on low-level modules.
 Both should depend on abstractions (e.g., interfaces).*
 > *1. Abstractions should not depend on details.
 Details (concrete implementations) should depend on abstractions.*